CattF-LDaman/pypakket4/README.md

  AES Encryption using pycryptodome
   - Random IV per package, included in file header
   - AES CFB
-  - Creator class receives string as input which then gets hashed (blake2b, digest_size = 16)
+  - Crypto functions receive string as input which then gets hashed and used as key (blake2b, digest_size = 16)

  Compression (DEFLATE, INFLATE) using zlib